OGSarah/OGSarah/README.md

 # Hi, I'm Sarah 👋🏻

-**Senior iOS Engineer** with 10+ years shipping apps to the App Store at enterprise scale.
+**Senior Software Engineer** with 10+ years shipping apps to the App Store at enterprise scale.

 I own features end to end, across the whole stack, from raw sockets up to a polished Apple-platform surface.